 - Date of receipt of the Goods in the event of the ownership deprivation of Goods for consideration.

-- Date the customer expressly agrees to the supply of Goods or in a date not exceeding one month after the transport of goods to him or putting it under his disposal, whichever is earlier.
+- Date the customer expressly agrees to the supply of Goods in Oman or in a date not exceeding one month after the transport of goods to him or putting it under his disposal, whichever is earlier.

 - Date of collecting the cash from the machine for supplies made through vending machines.

 What are vouchers for VAT in Oman?

 Vouchers mean any written or electronic instrument under which a supplier accepts it as a Consideration fully or partially for a supply of Goods or Services.
 A voucher indicates the nature of the goods or services supplied the identity of the potential supplier, and suppliers of the goods or services.
 It’s divided into two types: